Colorado Family Asked To Leave Plane After Toddler Refuses To Wear Mask

 Under guidelines from the Centers for Disease Control and Prevention, all persons 2 years and older are recommended to wear face masks in public to prevent the spread of COVID-19.

-The parents argued they were trying comply, but were ultimately escorted off the plane.
+The parents argued they were trying to comply, but were ultimately escorted off the plane.

 Once off the plane, the same United Airlines employee told the family their luggage would continue to Newark, and they were banned from flying on the airline.